Telangana withdraws general consent to CBI | Law-Order

 Telangana withdraws general consent to CBI

-She, however, denied the allegations.On August 31, the Chief Minister had said in Bihars capital Patna that all states should withdraw the general consent given to the CBI.Addressing a press conference in Patna with Bihar Chief Minister Nitish Kumar by his side, Rao alleged that all central agencies were being misused by the BJP to target its political opponents.All central investigative agencies, including the CBI, are being misused by the Centre to target the BJPs political rivals in the country.
+She, however, has denied the allegations.On August 31, Chief Minister K Chandrasekhar had said in Bihars capital Patna that all states should withdraw the general consent given to the CBI.Addressing a press conference in Patna with Bihar CM Nitish Kumar by his side, Rao alleged all central agencies were being misused by the BJP to target its political opponents.All central investigative agencies, including the CBI, are being misused by the Centre to target the BJPs political rivals in the country.

 - Country: